BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 To paste into a standard bash terminal, you usually use <kbd>Shift</kbd>+<kbd>Ctrl</kbd>+<kbd>C</kbd> for copy, and <kbd>Shift</kbd>+<kbd>Ctrl</kbd>+<kbd>C</kbd> for paste.
 On Mac this may be different, and for `git bash` and `PuTTY` this is also different.
 Typing will be much simpler, and we'll show you a lot of shortcuts to speed this up.

+### Differences between platforms
+{:no_toc}

+At various places in the notes there are comments relating to differences between commands on linux and macOS.
+These will not make a difference to your work during the workshop but may help you to understand differences you see in your own work later.
+When you find different uses of commands and options, read the documentation for the tool to understand the differences.

 [Home](https://big-sa.github.io/BASH-Intro-2018/)